loning/the-math/docs/unsolved-math-problems/riemann-hypothesis-gpt-input.md

 📖 Chapter Title: *The Self-Proving Collapse of ζ(s)*

 1. ζ(s) as Collapse Frequency Structure
-2. Prime Field and Consciousness Projection
+2. Prime Field and Observer Projection
 3. Why ½ Is Not Arbitrary
 4. The Collapse Drift Lemma
 5. Collapse Self-Reference and Proof Finalization